pagaslav/theknee-surgery/README.md

    - **Role:** Shows the user's role as an admin, with the ability to edit.
    - **Phone:** Displays the admin's phone number, which can be edited.
    - **Email:** Shows the admin's email address, with an option to update it.
+Administrators have enhanced privileges within the system.
+They can edit any information in their own profile or in any profile they view without needing to input the current password.

 2. **Change Password**
    - Admins can securely change their password by entering the current password and setting a new one, ensuring it meets security requirements.